subugoe/operandi/README.md

 ## 1. Introduction
 TODO: To be added

-This is still a draft Readme file and under construction.
+This is still a draft Readme file and is under construction.

 ## 2. Accessing the development VM of OPERANDI
 This step is only for internal developers of OPERANDI.
-For installation from source continue with the next step.
+For installation from the source continue with the next step.

 1. Create an SSH key pair (if not already done)
 ```sh